 If we focus on planning and implementation, it may very soon turn out, that the foundation of our business plan is purely assumptions (we focus on building plans based on our interpretation of a future reality which was not validated in any way).
 Running a business based on unverified assumptions is a simple recipe for trouble.

-Do you think, you will need to build something new, or adapt your company in some way?
+Do you think you will need to build something new, or adapt your company in some way?
 Look at how the risk might spread in different situations, where and when you may have to adapt.

-• Medium (sometimes changing to high risk) – delivering an existing solution to a new customer segment, building a new value proposition for an existing market, building a new value proposition for a new customer segment.
+Medium (sometimes changing to high risk): delivering an existing solution to a new customer segment, building a new value proposition for an existing market, building a new value proposition for a new customer segment.

-• Extremely high risk – when we work on radical innovation which is going to change the paradigm (how we frame what we do).
+Extremely high risk: when we work on radical innovation which is going to change the paradigm (how we frame what we do).

 Where are you on this scale?
 Are you going to create a new idea and then plan how to deliver your change?
 Are you going to focus on executing the plan?
+Or are you going to test the assumptions early, learn fast, and then execute with confidence?

 [1] That was said by Steve Blank, when he paraphrased Helmuth Graf von Moltke, who said: “No campaign plan survives first contact with the enemy”